 Sherwani is a symbol of rich traditional fashion with royal elegance and style that symbolizes royalty.
 Further, it is the first choice for men to show rich tradition with stylish appearance.
-It suits any formal event and festive occasions like wedding, engagements sangeet, family get-together, traditional rituals and ceremonies.
-The masculine equivalent of the bride’s saree or lehenga is the wedding Sherwani.
-Due to similarities it is also referred as Achkan or Doublet.
+It suits any formal event like wedding and engagements sangeet.
+It is also wore at family get-together, traditional rituals and ceremonies.
+The masculine equivalent of the bride’s saree or lehenga is Sherwani.
+Due to similarities it is also poplar as Achkan or Doublet.
 It is most commonly wore by Indian, Pakistani and Bangladeshi grooms as Wedding outfit.

 With changing fashion, there is a wide range of fabrics, designs and colors representing the fusion of modernity and ethnicity.
 A matching turban and churidar complete the ethnic yet stylish look of this attire.
 Further, traditional footwear called mojadi or mojari can be wore on feet instead of shoes.
-Now a days Sherwani is quite economically found in boutiques or outlets specialized in traditional designer clothes.
+Now a days Sherwani is quite economically found in shops specialized in traditional designer clothes.

-Bollywood actor Salman Khan’s sherwani in the movie ‘Prem Ratan Dhan Payo’ was made up of real gold embroidery work.
-Further, Indian music director A R Rahman appeared in a black Sherwani to receive Academy Award.
+Salman Khan, a Bollywood actor, wore real gold embroiderd Sherwani in his movie “Prem Ratan Dhan Payo”.
+Indian music director A R Rahman also wore a black Sherwani to receive Academy Award.
 The attire originated as a fusion of the Shalwar Kameez with the British frock coat.
-It traditionally associates with Muslim aristocracy of North Indian subcontinent.
+It traditionally associates with Muslim aristocracy of North India.
 Therefore it is a symbol of Muslim nobility and Pakistan’s national dress for men.
-In the late eighteenth century, it was the court dress of the royals in India.
+In 18th century, it was the court dress of the royals in India.
 Subsequently, the Rajput aristocracy adopted it.
 Before Independence, the outfit closely associates with the founders of Aligarh Movement.
-In the recent past world-renowned Italian fashion brand Armani includes Sherwani in its latest collections.
+Famous brand Armani also included Sherwani in its latest collection.